-Today, I want to show you how you can create Microsoft teams poll that your audience can respond to.
+Today, I want to show you on how you can create Microsoft teams poll that your audience can respond to.
 You can create your poll before or even during the meeting.
 If you want to have a survey, your audience can respond to the poll before, during or after the meeting.
 When you launch the poll, all of your attendees will get a notification within the meeting and within the chat, letting them know that there is a poll that they need to respond to.

 Create Microsoft teams poll